 Failing to include such fundamental pictures leads a home searcher to say,

 - “Hmmm, I wonder what is wrong with the kitchen?”

 - or even worse, “the house probably doesn’t have any closets because there is stuff all over the place”.

 How many photos?

 Sellers – check out what your home looks like online.
-Look at the photos, read the description, see if you are happy with it or not.
+Look at the photos, read the description, and see if you are happy with it or not.
 Think like a buyer.
 After all, that’s what you want to attract – a buyer.
 If you’re not happy with the photos your agent has taken, hire a professional photographer.
 Then you’re sure your agent will present the property the way you want it presented.

 Buyers – looking for a real estate agent to represent you as a buyer?
 Then look at who presents the properties for sale best.
 That’s for sure the one you want to be your agent because that’s the one who will care about you most and loves working in real estate.